 Disclosures: E.S., B.R.A., M.N., S.P., R.A.P., G.K., A.C., M.S., K.S.S., A.G., T.J.J., P.R., and S.H.R. are employed by and have equity interest in Labcorp.
-S.Z. and J.C. is employed by and has equity interest in Labcorp, and is employed by Roswell Park Comprehensive Cancer Center.
-R.K. is employed by and has equity interest in Labcorp; and has received research funding from Incyte, Genentech, Merck Serono, Pfizer, Sequenom, Foundation Medicine, Guardant Health, Grifols, and Konica Minolta; consultant fees from LOXO, X-Biotech, Actuate Therapeutics, Roche, and NeoMed; receives speaker fees from Roche; and has equity in IDbyDNA and CureMatch, Inc. B.G. is a consultant for Celgene, Cook Medical, Merrimack, 05 Foundation Medicine, Ipsen, Bristol Myers Squibb, Exelixis, Terumo Interventional Systems, and Taiho Oncology.
-P.S. is employed by and has Q6 Q34 123 124 equity interest in Illumina.
+S.Z. and J.C. are employed by and have equity interest in Labcorp, and are employed by Roswell Park Comprehensive Cancer Center.
+R.K. is employed by and has equity interest in Labcorp; and has received research funding from Incyte, Genentech, Merck Serono, Pfizer, Sequenom, Foundation Medicine, Guardant Health, Grifols, and Konica Minolta; consultant fees from LOXO, X-Biotech, Actuate Therapeutics, Roche, and NeoMed; receives speaker fees from Roche; and has equity in IDbyDNA and CureMatch, Inc. P.S. is employed by and has equity interest in Illumina.

-cancer, pancreatic ductal adenocarcinoma, and renal cell carcinoma, at 0.5% in each, but is present across all solid tumors at a prevalence of approximately 0.2%.3
+adenocarcinoma, and renal cell carcinoma, at 0.5% in each, but is present across all solid tumors at a prevalence of approximately 0.2%.3